 Using SM58 when EQing means a lot less post processing!

 Think about it this way.
 With SM57 you can EQ any sound the way you want.
-If you use SM58 to record drums, let’s say, the boost in the midrange and the bass roll-off is not something we want.
+If you use SM58 to record drums (you can alternatively use drum VSTs), let’s say, the boost in the midrange and the bass roll-off is not something we want.

 Sorry, I took so long explaining how these two are different from each other.
 Let’s go to the specs.

 Just like with most dynamic mics, the frequency response starts from 50 Hz and doesn’t go above 15 kHz.
 May seem a little low as condenser microphones usually go to at least 20 kHz.

 Well, SM58 has its own perks.
 For example, the built-in pop and wind filters.
 These are the must-haves when performing live!
 Or even at a karaoke bar!

 Also very durable and robust.
 Just imagine using your expensive condenser when it’s rainy and windy outside!
 It will start malfunctioning very soon, trust me.